-- 87. Partnerships and close working relationships with the ministries responsible for social development and agriculture and the PCBS will continue.
-Agreements with the ministries responsible for health and education will result in diverse entry points at the community, school and national levels for innovative approaches to SBCC and strategic policy-level investments. - 88.
-Continued partnership with UNICEF and ILO will reinforce the efforts of WFP and partners to integrate persons with disabilities into the national social registry.
+87. Partnerships and close working relationships with the ministries responsible for social development and agriculture and the PCBS will continue.
+Agreements with the ministries responsible for health and education will result in diverse entry points at the community, school and national levels for innovative approaches to SBCC and strategic policy-level investments.

+88. Continued partnership with UNICEF and ILO will reinforce the efforts of WFP and partners to integrate persons with disabilities into the national social registry.
+WFP will explore the possibility of additional relevant partnerships, including with UNRWA.